mbilal234/spam-call-analysis/readme.md

   --threads THREADS
 ```

+## Results
+Example raw results can be found in the [results](results/) folder.
+These include a list of 100 numbers and the result of running the tool on this number list.

 ## List of apps (+ used versions)
 | Image                                                                                                               | Package ID                              | Name                                               | Version Name | Version Code |